testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced`

-:white_check_mark:  **Do:** When it is not possible to assert for specific data, at least check for mandatory field existence and types.
-Sometime the response contains important fields with dynamic data that can't get predicted when writing the test, like dates and incrementing number.
+When it is impossible to assert for specific data, check for mandatory field existence and types.
+Sometimes, the response contains important fields with dynamic data that can't be predicted when writing the test, like dates and incrementing numbers.
 If the API contract promises that these fields won't be null and hold the right type, it's imperative to test it.
 Most assertion libraries support checking types.
-If the response is small, check the return data and types together within the same assertion (see code example).
-Another option which is to verify the entire response against an OpenAPI doc (if exists).
+If the response is small, check the return data and type together within the same assertion (see code example).
+One more option is to verify the entire response against an OpenAPI doc (Swagger).
 Most test runners have community extensions that validate API responses against their documentation.

 <br/>